Skip to content

 Frequently asked questions

-How do I reach Itsukushima Shrine from Hiroshima?
+How do I get to Itsukushima Shrine from Hiroshima city?

-Is there an entrance fee for the shrine?
+Is there an entrance fee for Itsukushima Shrine?

-When is the best time to see the floating torii gate?
+What is the best time to visit to see the floating torii gate?